 So here’s the thing.
 ITIL has been around since the late 1980s.
-We’re currently on version three (v3), with a cheeky refresh in 2011.
-There’s books, courses, and blog posts galore about ITIL but there’s still real confusion about where incident management stops and problem management begins, and the difference between the two.
+We’re currently on version four (ITIL 4) but, while there are books, courses, and blog posts galore about ITIL, there’s still real confusion about where incident management stops and problem management begins.
+Plus, the difference between the two.
 If it was just a terminology issue I wouldn’t be so worried about it, but the reality is – confusion about incident and problem management hurts us all.

-If there’s confusion about the processes, then we need to sit down and explain the difference between incidents and problems.
-Otherwise the same incidents will continue to recur, we’re still reliant on individual heroes to fix things, no root cause analysis gets done so nothing gets fixed permanently, and opportunities for continual service improvement (CSI) are missed.
+If there’s confusion about the practices/processes, then we need to sit down and explain the difference between incidents and problems.
+Otherwise, the same incidents will continue to recur, we’re still reliant on individual heroes to fix things, no root cause analysis gets done so nothing gets fixed permanently, and opportunities for continual improvement are missed.

-We’ve all heard of Batman vs. Superman (the comics and the film) but to help end the incident vs. problem confusion once and for all I like to talk about: Batman vs. Columbo.
+We’ve all heard of Batman vs. Superman (the comics and the film) and to help end the incident vs. problem confusion once and for all I like to talk about: Batman vs. Columbo.

 Batman vs. Columbo Explained

 Let’s get back to basics.
 Incident management is the process that restores service as quickly as possible, with as little adverse impact as possible.
 In other words, incident management personnel are the superheroes of the IT service management (ITSM) world, swooping in like Batman to save the day, i.e. to get operations and the business back up and running.

 However, the primary objectives of problem management are to eliminate recurring incidents (problems) and to minimize the impact of incidents that cannot be prevented.
 In other words, problem management people pop up after normal service has been restored and, like Columbo, act as detectives to figure out what happened, what caused things to go wrong, how it was fixed, and how to stop recurrence.
 And, hopefully, no dead bodies are discovered.